nickshih/MachineLearning_Python/README.md

 # MachineLearning_Python
-IBM Machine Learning with Python
+IBM Machine Learning with Python Course.
 This is the course's final project.
-In this project, I built K Nearest Neighbor(KNN), Decision Tree, Support Vector Machine , and Logistic Regression models to predict loan's defaul
+In this project, I built K Nearest Neighbor(KNN), Decision Tree, Support Vector Machine, and Logistic Regression models to predict loan's default.